projf/display_controller/README.md

 To get started take a look at the [demos](#demos) then read [modules](doc/modules.md) for the display controller interfaces and parameters.
 The design aims to be as generic as possible but does make use of Xilinx Series 7 specific features, such as SerDes.
 If you want advice on adapting this design to other FPGAs, then take a look at [porting](doc/porting.md).

-For tutorials and further information visit [projectf.io](https://projectf.io).
+For tutorials and further information, visit [projectf.io](https://projectf.io).

 _NB.
 Pixel coordinates are now signed values and have been renamed; see module documentation for [display timings](doc/modules.md#display-timings)._